Develop your knowledge and practice of computer science which we’ll fine-tune according to your interests and experience.

 14 days commencing:

 Computers speak many languages and this course can give you the tools to communicate with them.
 You will have the opportunity to explore programming languages, along with an introduction to programming environments.
-You’ll learn the ethics of computing; understand the impact of the digital revolution, the basics of front-end development and the theory of code.
+You’ll explore the ethics of computing; understand the impact of the digital revolution, and the theory of code.
 You’ll also undertake a personal project – either a research paper or digital tool to showcase your new skills and put them into practice.

 Learn the Oxford way with tutorial style teaching.
 Your expert tutor will foster self-directed learning and critical thinking through interactive seminars in small groups (no bigger than 8).
 During your course, you will complete two pieces of independent work (essays or problem sheets), which your tutor will then evaluate in either a 1:1 or 2:1 tutorial.
 Tutorials will provide you with the opportunity to discuss your work and feedback with your tutor and learn new perspectives from your classmates.
 On completion of the course, you’ll receive a certificate and letter of recommendation from your tutor.